 Tiney passes 100% of funding payments direct to the provider.
 Only after the money has gone into the childminder’s tiney wallet does tiney apply a fee corresponding to the % agreed with the childminder at the start of their journey with tiney.
 The fee is for the range of services, regulation and support tiney provides to the community.

-Tiney submit headcount claims based on the contractual information submitted by the childminder and parent, with the funded hours and eligibility confirmed.
+tiney submit headcount claims based on the contractual information submitted by the childminder and parent, with the funded hours and eligibility confirmed.
 Childminders are required to keep tiney informed of any changes to the care hours, attendance or eligibility, or any other details that may affect the headcount claim.

-Tiney is GDPR compliant.
-Tiney creates contracts on behalf of childminders and holds personal details of parents and children for compliance, contractual and payment purposes.
+tiney is GDPR-compliant. tiney creates contracts on behalf of childminders and holds personal details of parents and children for compliance, contractual and payment purposes.

 Could tiney manage the portal process directly for our childminders in future?

 We appreciate changes to existing LA protocols and processes may need to be adjusted and this will take time.
-We are willing to work with LAs in a way that suits them and allows us to provide the support as part of our commitment to childminders.
+We aim to work with LAs in a way that suits them and allows us to provide the support as part of our commitment to childminders.
 We also have sample protocols and more that we are happy to share to alleviate some of the necessary admin that changes like this might involve.

 How can we ensure that we have the information our childminders need to process their claims?